DS4SD/docling/docs/concepts/index.md

-In this area you can find guides on the main Docling concepts.

-Use the navigation on the left to browse through them.
+Use the navigation on the left to browse some core Docling concepts.